jpellegrini/spartns/README.md

 # Spartns

-Spartns is a SPARse TeNSor representation library (if you don't know what a tensor is, think of it as a matrix with any number of dimensions, not just two).
+Spartns is a SPARse TeNSor representation library (if you don't know what a tensor is: they are objects from Multilinear Algebra, which can be represented as matrices, but with any number of dimensions, not just two).
 Spartns is distributed under the LLGPL license.

 [See more information on Spartns here](http://aleph0.info/spartns/)

 Features:

-*    No external dependencies (no BLAS or any other C/Fortran library needed).
+*    No external dependencies (no BLAS or any other C or Fortran library needed).
 Just plain Common Lisp;
 *    Represents mappings from one dimension onto another using any scheme you want (there are three built-in schemes: array, hash and compressed-vector, but you can roll your own and plug it);
 *    Flexible: works with any data type;
 *    Heavily optimized: traversing the tensor can be extremely fast (in one specific situation -- traversing the tensor -- it was 10 times faster than a naive implementation in C++);
-*    Fairly portable: works with SBCL, ABCL, Clisp, ECL, GCL, and XCL.
+*    Fairly portable: works with ABCL, ACL, Clisp, Clozure, CMUCL,  ECL, GCL, SBCL and XCL.
 *    Spartns is never released without going through regression tests (if a platform breaks and can't be supported, it will be clear in the release announcement);
 *    ASDF installable (thanks Slobodan Blazeski!);
 *    Easy to use, with introductory documentation (not only on-line);